dimamingtrick/DrawingGameMERN/README.md

 Application created with MERN (React + Express + Mongo + Node + Socket.io) stack.

+The whole application (not including 1 component) is fully created with React Hooks.

 First pages you see are the simple authorization pages (login and registration).
 After registration first ever user will be 'admin' role.